mvolkmann/blog/src/smalltalk.md

 ### UndefinedObject

+The pseudo-variable `nil` represents not having a value.
-The reserved word `nil` refers to an instance of the `UndefinedObject` class.
+It refers to the singleton instance of the `UndefinedObject` class.
-No additional instances can be created.
-This is prevented by overriding the class method `new` in the `UndefinedObject` class.
+Creation of additional instances is prevented by overriding the class method `new` in the `UndefinedObject` class.

 ### Booleans

-The pseudo-variables `true` and `false` refer to instances of the classes `True` and `False` which are subclasses of the class `Boolean`.
+The pseudo-variables `true` and `false` refer to singleton instances of the classes `True` and `False` which are subclasses of the class `Boolean`.

 `True` and `False` are singleton classes.
-No additional instances can be created.
-This is prevented by overriding the class method `new` in the `Boolean` class.
+Creating of additional instances is prevented by overriding the class method `new` in the `Boolean` class.

 Representing the values `true` and `false` by distinct classes simplifies the implementation of many of their methods.